Geauga County Courthouse

-The Geauga County Courthouse is located at 100 Short Court Street in Chardon, Ohio.
-The cornerstone was laid September 10, 1869 and construction was completed on August 20, 1870.
+The Geauga County Courthouse is a courthouse located in Chardon, Ohio.
+The cornerstone was laid September 10, 1869, and construction was completed on August 20, 1870.
 The courthouse was listed on the National Register in 1974 as part of the Chardon Courthouse Square District.

 History

 Geauga County was established in 1806, settled initially by migrants primarily from New York and New England, part of the northern tier of culture and politics.
 It was carved out of Trumbull County.
 The county seat was first placed at New Market, where a courthouse was built.
 The records about this first courthouse are inconsistent and little is known about it.

 The next year, the county seat was reassigned to Chardon.